Skatteetaten/mockmvc-extensions-kotlin/README.md

 This project was created to have one source, the unit test, for documentation and contracts.
-It simplifies the setup of `MockMvc` tests that generates [restdocs](https://spring.io/projects/spring-restdocs) and wiremock stubs using [Spring cloud contract](https://spring.io/projects/spring-cloud-contract).
+It simplifies the setup of `MockMvc` tests that generates [restdocs](https://spring.io/projects/spring-restdocs) and wiremock stubs using [Spring Cloud Contract](https://spring.io/projects/spring-cloud-contract).

 For examples look at the [unit tests](https://github.com/Skatteetaten/mockmvc-extensions-kotlin/blob/master/src/test/kotlin/no/skatteetaten/aurora/mockmvc/extensions/ControllerIntegrationTest.kt).